rust-lang-ru/book/rustbook-ru/src/ch21-06-graceful-shutdown-and-cleanup.md

 We loop through each of the thread pool `workers`, using `&mut` because `self` is itself a mutable reference and we also need to be able to mutate `worker`.
-We print out a message saying that this particular worker is shutting down, and then we call `join` on that worker’s thread.
+We print out a сообщение saying that this particular worker is shutting down, and then we call `join` on that worker’s thread.
 If the call to `join` fails, we `unwrap` the error to panic and go into an ungraceful shutdown.